HuyVoTuan/javascript-personal-form/README.md

 # javascript-personal-form
-A practice to create a form with validation using TailwindCSS
+A practice to create a form with validation and API interaction using TailwindCSS